Lackawanna, New York: History

 In 1922, the Bethlehem Steel Company acquired the Lackawanna Steel Company.
 With the 20th-century growth of the Bethlehem Steel plant, at one time the largest in the world, came the continued growth of the city and its institutions.
 At its peak, the plant employed 20,000 people.
 It attracted immigrants from many lands to settle and make their homes.
-Due to industrial restructuring in the latter half of the 20th century and arbitrary property tax assessment increases levied on the plant by the city, the steel plant declined in business and eventually closed in 1983, following massive job layoffs.
+Due to industrial restructuring in the latter half of the 20th century, as well as property tax assessment increases levied on the plant by the city, the steel plant declined in business and eventually closed in 1983, following massive job layoffs.

 In the 21st century, efforts have been made to develop the former steel plant brownfields to other uses.
 The site has a diversity of tenants, some occupying buildings remaining from the former steel plant and a few in newer buildings.
-Opponents say that the brownfield is not safe and that alleged contamination of the field has caused cancer and other medical issues.
+Opponents say that the brownfield is not safe and claim that contaminants in the field have caused cancer and other medical issues.
 United States Environmental Protection Agency reports are still ongoing and contested.

 As part of redevelopment, wind turbines were built on the former Bethlehem Steel property in 2007.
 These initial eight 2.5 megawatt turbines will provide power for up to 9,000 households and are considered a sustainable energy source.

 The Buffalo Harbor South Entrance Light was listed on the National Register of Historic Places in 2007.

 On November 9, 2016, a major fire broke out at the former galvanizing plant of the Bethlehem Steel complex.